-For the year ended March 31, 2019, the board waived director fees of \$38,000 (2018 - \$33,832).
-As at March 31, 2019, \$62,082 (March 31, 2018 - \$74,083) was outstanding in regard to current and prior years directors fees, including \$41,166 (March 31, 2018 - \$45,167) held for the purchase of the Company's common shares.
-In addition to fiscal 2019, the Company's directors elected to waive their directors fees for fiscal 2014 and 2013, amounting to \$44,000 and \$45,000, respectively.
+For the year ended March 31, 2021, directors fees of \$33,420 were incurred (2019 - \$29,000), allocated as 35% to be paid in cash and 65% to be held for the purchase of the Company's treasury shares.
+As at December 31, 2021, \$13,657 (March 31, 2021 - \$40,636) was outstanding in regard to current and prior years directors fees, including \$5,375 (March 31, 2021 - \$28,941) held for the purchase of the Company's common shares.
+An additional \$8,282 (March 31, 2021 - \$11,695) was included in due to related parties with respect to directors fees to be settled in cash.
+The Company's directors waived their fiscal 2019 directors fees which would have amounted to \$38,000.
+In fiscal 2014 and 2013, directors also waived their annual fees, amounting to \$44,000 and \$45,000, respectively.

-The Company does not have sufficient cash on hand to meet operational expenses for the next 12 months.
+The Company does have sufficient cash on hand to meet operational expenses for the next 12 months.
 Gossan will continue to rely on equity financings in the future in order to advance its exploration properties and replenish its working capital.
 At some point, certain mineral properties could be sold to third parties or spun-off to Gossan's existing shareholders to generate cash.
 Gossan is entitled to receive advance royalty payments and royalty payments as the result of prior property dispositions and such receipts remain uncertain and subject to credit risk.
 The Company is still in the exploration and evaluation stage without revenues from operations and remains dependent on equity financings.
 The Company needs to complete future financings in order to advance its exploration properties and continue to replenish its working capital.
-Management is continuing to seek new financeable projects in Manitoba, North America, and globally, both within the mineral resource sector and more broadly.
-New additional funding will be required in the future to fund the development of any existing or new project, including the Sturgeon Lake Property.
+Management is continuing to seek new financeable projects in Newfoundland, Manitoba, Ontario, and throughout North America.
+New additional funding will be required in the future to fund the development of any existing or new project, including the Gander Gold and Glitter Properties.

 The Company's ability to raise additional funds and its future performance is largely tied to the financial markets related to junior exploration companies.
 Concern about slow global growth, currency values and other issues has led to sustained volatility in the commodity markets.
-Current investor interest in the junior mineral exploration sector is muted.
+Current investor interest in the junior mineral exploration sector is muted, other than in the precious metals sector.
 As a result, the Company may have difficulties raising equity financing for the purposes of mineral exploration and development, particularly without excessively diluting the present shareholders of the Company.
 With continued market volatility and slower economic growth, the Company's strategy is to joint venture projects were possible; spend its funds in a prudent manner; and focus on development projects.
 The Company believes this strategy may enable it to meet these near-term challenges.
 The Company still has a strong belief in the exploration potential of its properties and hopes to emerge in a solid financial position once the economy moves into the next upturn of the commodity cycle.